redis/redis-om-python/README.md

     # Creates an embedded model.
     address: Address
 ```

-The example code defines `Address` and `Customer` models for use with a Redis database with the [RedisJSON](redis-json-url) module installed.

-With these two classes defined, you can now:

-* Validate data based on the model's type annotations using [Pydantic](pydantic-url)
-* Persist model instances to Redis as JSON
-* Instantiate model instances from Redis by primary key (a client-generated [ULID](ulid-url))
-* Query on any indexed fields in the models

-### Querying
-Querying uses a rich expression syntax inspired by the Django ORM, SQLAlchemy,  and Peewee.

 Here are a few example queries that use the models we defined earlier: